goransle/react-getting-started-video-script/src/video-script.md

 ## Basic Configuration

-The Highcharts React wrapper is designed to be compositional.
+The Highcharts for React is designed to be compositional.
 You build your chart by combining different components.

 Let's go back to our `MyChart` component.
 You can easily change the chart's title by just changing the text inside the `Title` component.